cht-chaitanya-sai/Savr/README.md

 # Savr 🍽️💚
 ## Turn Surplus into Support.

-Savr is a web platform designed to bridge the gap between restaurants with surplus food and non-governmental organizations (NGOs) dedicated to feeding the hungry.
+**Savr** (pronounced *Savour*) is a web platform designed to bridge the gap between restaurants with surplus food and non-governmental organizations (NGOs) dedicated to feeding the hungry.
 Our mission is to reduce food waste and fight hunger by creating a simple, efficient, and reliable donation pipeline.

 <br>